-The needs of the credit institutions may vary according to their size - i.e. universal financial service providers - banking groups operating throughout the region will have the needs different from smaller players servicing a narrower circle of clients.
+The needs of the credit institutions may vary according to their size - i.e. universal financial service providers - banking groups operating throughout the region will have the needs different from smaller players servicing a narrower circle of customers.
 It also depends on the specifics of the services and products provided.
-However, it would be useful for any credit institution, regardless the size and service range, to examine its data processing procedures to ensure compliance with the GDPR.